daormar/debasher/doc/design_doc_resident.md

   `Supervisor`. `test/engine/debasher_array_gen_ref.sh` is the same program with the tasks produced by an option generator: only the number of tasks matters to the rest of the engine.
+- **Fan-out and fan-in sized from the command line (the `ith` convention of general programs).** A node can have as many input or output ports as an option of the command line says, written as in a general program (`data/programs/debasher_dynamic_fanout_fifos.sh`): a process documents the family once, as `-outfith`, and defines `-outf0` to `-outf<w-1>` in a loop over its `-w` option; an array process of `w` tasks takes one each (see "Array processes" above), and a fan-in node defines `-ind0` to `-ind<w-1>` from the tasks.
+The engine's check of option names recognizes the family (`debasher::_actual_opt_is_ith_instance`).
+The topology stays fixed and is known before the run starts: every process and every connection is defined up front, and only how many there are comes from the option, unlike "Dynamic process launching" in Future work.
+Nothing in the engine is specific to it:
+  - Ports.
+Each node gets the ports of the family from its options, and the `Supervisor` a heartbeat channel for each task that has one, so that it watches as many nodes as `-w` says (see "Ports from the engine").
+  - The barrier, `CLOSE` and the input log loop over the declared lists of
+    ports: a fan-in node is the case of several pending ports, and a fan-out node forwards the marker on every output port.
+  - Routing is part of `process_data`, and it has to be deterministic: a function of the packet, or of a counter kept in the node state.
+A choice by the load of the tasks would make a replay send a message to another task than the first time, and the numbers of that channel would label different messages.
+  - The engine does not check that a node restored from a checkpoint has the ports it had when it saved it, while `closed_ports` and the sequence numbers of G5 in the checkpoint are keyed by port name.
+A relaunch runs the same generated script, so it gets the same `-w`; a run with another `-w` has to start from clean checkpoints (see "Auxiliary script to reset checkpoints across a whole topology" in Future work).

+  `test/engine/debasher_fanout_cmdline_ref.sh` is the reference: `start` sends each message from outside to the next of the `-w` tasks of `worker`, with a counter in its node state, the tasks forward it to `collect`, and a `Supervisor` that declares no port watches every node and relaunches a task of the array like any other node.

 # Future work